Real estate legalization in Ulcinj

 considered informal?

-The key question is not how long the property has been in circulation, but whether it can be converted into a fully legalized and registered asset within the statutory deadlines.
+The key question is not how long the property has been in circulation, but whether it can be converted into a fully legalized and registered asset within the statutory windows.

 Owning or considering a property in Montenegro that is “informal”, “under legalization” or marked with missing permits?